Dan Bivona , director

 A course in literature before 1660

 Electives: Nine hours may be chosen from above areas, or from other graduate-level offerings.

 Note: two courses must be graduate seminars at the 600 level; course work in literature should not all be from the same national tradition.

-Thesis : (ENG 599 - 6 credits) Under the direction of the supervisory committee (chair and two members), the student writes a master's thesis and defends it at an oral examination.
+Thesis : (ENG 599 - 6 credits) 24 hours of coursework and 6 hours of Thesis.
+Under the direction of the supervisory committee (chair and two members), the student writes a master's thesis and defends it at an oral examination.

-Non-thesis Option : 27 coursework and 3 hours of Applied Project (ENG 593 or LIN 593).
-Student works with an Applied Project director and has the option of two additional committee members.
+Non-thesis Option : (ENG 593) 27 hours of coursework and 3 hours of Applied Project (ENG 593 or LIN 593).
+Student works with an Applied Project director and one additional committee member.
 There will be an oral presentation of the project.

 Students must demonstrate evidence of a competent knowledge of a natural language other than modern English, to be selected by the student, subject to the approval of the chair of the thesis committee (See: http://english.clas.asu.edu/gradstudies-flr ).

 The requirement may be fulfilled in any of the following ways: